resistaiart/forge-service/README.md

 **These profiles are stored and used to adapt the settings for each generation request, ensuring personalised output.**

 ### Diagnostics
-**The service provides detailed diagnostics explaining optimisation choices, such as:**
+**The Forge provides detailed diagnostics explaining optimisation choices, such as:**
 - CFG scale (controls creativity vs. prompt adherence)
 - Sampler choice (e.g., Euler vs. DPM)
 - Resolution (e.g., 832x1216 for general use, or 1024x1024 for upscaling)